gerstung-lab/SARS-CoV-2-International/var/README_template.md

 {growth_rate_tab}

 Shown is the daily growth advantage over {baseline} in percent.
+Errors are standard errors.

 ## Variant share by country